Advanced Features

 .qExpressions

-Press 0 to input an expression.
+Press 0 or use .expr / .e to input an expression.

 Expressions support the basic arithmetic operators +,-,*,/,%, bitwise operators <<,>>,|,&, logical operators &&,||,!, relational operators >,<,>=,<=,==,!=, and the assignment operator =.